Snakes: No Ears, Eyelids, or Legs

 Corn Snake (red and carmel morphs)

 My name is “Sally Raider” and my relative is “Carmel”.
 We are both female corn snakes, but humans have bread us to look quite different (just like dogs; which are really wolves).
 We are popular in the pet trade because we have really calm demeanors.
-Our wild ancestors would be darker brown than Carmel and would live in the southeastern United States.
+Our wild ancestors would live in the southeastern United States.

 Pituophis catenifer (3 feet long)